“I Don’t Want to Touch That with a 10-Foot Pole!”—Is This How You Handle Tough Conversations at Work?

 Introducing the CRISP Framework for Navigating Difficult Dialogues

 The CRISP Framework gives you a simple, step-by-step guide to approach these tough conversations with greater confidence and professionalism.
 By following these steps, you can turn those dreaded moments into opportunities for growth and connection.
-Here’s how CRISP works:
+5 Steps to Handle A Difficult Conversation Here’s how CRISP works:

 1) Clarify the Issue & Purpose